 The Zambian map (see map below) has a peculiar and unique shape.
-I remember, back at school, the rather intricate pattern of its boundaries made it quite a challenge to draw….
+I remember, back at school, the rather intricate pattern of its boundary made it quite a challenge to draw…

-People have often come up with various descriptions in an effort to attach some significance, even spiritual, to the unique shape of Zambia’s border or Zambia’s map.
+People have often come up with various descriptions in an effort to attach some significance, even spiritual, to the unique shape of Zambia’s border or the Map of Zambia.
 Some even claim that it resembles a butterfly (Really?), while others yet claim that it resembles the trigger space of a gun (Africa being the gun).

 Well, the truth is that the Zambian map owes its peculiar shape to the imperialistic struggles between the major world powers about half a century ago, where they scrambled for territory in Africa.
 Having large deposits of copper, it was a colonialist’s dream.

 At one point, Zambia was part of a federation or union of three countries, namely, Malawi, Zambia and Zimbabwe.
 But just after ten years (1963), the federation was disbanded and Zambia, like the other countries, stood on its own.